cozy/cozy-client-js/docs/README.md

 It returns a promise for the updated document.
 The updated document will be the result of merging changes into the document with given `_id` and a incremented `_rev`.

-If the document does not exist, the promise will reject or the callback will be passed an error.
+If the document does not exist, the promise will be rejected or the callback will be passed an error.

 This function gives 3 attempts not to conflict.